cattlepi/cattlepi-website/web/_posts/2018-12-18-fully-wireless-cattlepi.md

 ---
 layout: post
-title:  "Full wireless functionality (including the initramfs)"
+title:  "Wireless functionality"
 excerpt_separator: <!--more-->
 ---
 One of the great things about the Raspberry Pi 3 is its ability to use a wireless network connection, removing the need for extra cables.
 Up until now, Raspberry Pis provisioned with CattlePi have required a hardwired network connection.
 You may have even tried to hack around this by including a `wpa_supplicant` in your rootfs or other methods.

 Wireless functionality is now a fully supported CattlePi feature!
-Once the proper key is setup in the config, and your CattlePi is fully provisioned, it will connect to the wireless network to do its business (even in the initramfs!).
+Once the proper key is setup in the config, and your CattlePi is fully provisioned, it will connect to the wireless network to do its business.

 <!--more-->